gekographe/cv-1/README.md

 Web development
 ---------------

-I'm convinced that good software transforms work.
+I'm convinced that good software can transform our lives.
 So this year I learnt how to code.
 I started with a six week part-time online course from UCBerkeley, then left my job to attend Makers Academy full time for three months.
 I'm ready to work on real projects and mature my skills as a full stack web developer.